 - Add - Create a new style, by setting the style name and type in the New Style view.

 - Override - Create a style override of an existing style.
-The Override button is active, when there are styles available for overriding.
+The Override button is active, when there are styles available for redefinition.
 This will be the case when editing canvas or object styles, or when editing document styles in a document containing links to other documents (see the Linking Documents section).

 - Edit - Open a modal view to edit the selected style.